Impact on Business (GRI3-3)

 3. Human Rights Risk Assessment

-CKPower systematically conducts human rights risk assessments across its key activities at industrial and national levels and at its significant locations of operation every three years as well as on its suppliers, placing emphasis on at-risk or vulnerable groups who may be affected by the Company’s operations.
+CKPower systematically conducts human rights risk assessments across its key activities at industrial and national levels and at its significant locations of operation every three years as well as across its suppliers, placing emphasis on at-risk or vulnerable groups who may be affected by the Company’s operations.

 Human rights risk assessment is conducted every three years, with the human resources division of the Company designated as the unit responsible to ensure alignment with international standards and appropriate risk identification and prioritization.